+898 Play in Human Development

+Spring of even years.
+3(3-0) RB: FCE 810 SA: FCE 891E

+Theory related to play behavior.
+Management of play to enhance developmental capacity.

+899 Master's Thesis Research

+Fall, Spring, Summer.
+1 to 6 credits.
+A student may earn a maximum of 50 credits in all enrollments for this course.
+R: Open only to graduate students in the Department of Family and Child Ecology.

+Master's thesis research.

+901 Contemporary Scholarship in Human

+Development and Family Studies Fall.
+3(3-0) R: Open to doctoral students in the Department of Family and Child Ecology.

+Multiple perspectives on human development and family studies scholarship.
+Emerging research; professional development strategies.

-902 Advanced Marriage and Family Therapy Theories Spring of even years.
+902 Advanced Marriage and Family Therapy Theories

+Spring of even years.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
+RB: FCE 830

-RB: (FCE 830) Selected theoretical perspectives in marriage and family therapy and related therapy techniques.
-904 Family Ecology Theory Construction Fall of odd years.
+Selected theoretical perspectives in marriage and family therapy and related therapy techniques.

+904 Family Ecology Theory Construction

+Fall of odd years.
 3(3-0) RB: (FCE 801 and FCE 810) and (FCE 830 or FCE 847 or FCE 850) R: Open only to doctoral students.

 Integration and application of concepts in constructing family ecology theory.
 Theory development strategies.

-981 SPSS and Secondary Data Analysis Fall of odd years.
-3(3-0) P:M: (FCE 880 and FCE 881) Data analysis with SPSS; interpretation of statistical output, conduct research project with existing data set.
-982 Qualitative Research Methods Fall of even years.
-3(3-0) RB: (FCE 801 and FCE 880) R: Open only to graduate students.
-SA: FCE 890A Theoretical and applied experience related to qualitative research design and methodology.
-983 Advanced Research Methods in Marriage and Family Therapy Spring of odd years.
-3(3-0) RB: (FCE 880) 6 Spring of odd years.
-3(3-0) RB: (FCE 880) 6 credits of FCE 902.
-R: Open only to graduate students in the Marriage and Family Therapy emphasis of Family and Child Ecology.
-SA: FCE 980B Methodological issues.
-Research design, measurement and analysis appropriate for assessing effectiveness of family therapy.
+981 SPSS and Secondary Data Analysis

+Fall of odd years.
+3(3-0) P: FCE 880 and FCE 881

+Data analysis with SPSS.
+Interpretation of statistical output.
+Research project with existing data set.

+982 Qualitative Research Methods

+Fall of even years.
+3(3-0) RB: FCE 801 and FCE 880 R: Open only to graduate students.
+SA: FCE 980A

+Theoretical and applied experience related to qualitative research design and methodology.

+983 Advanced Research Methods in Marriage and Family Therapy

+Spring of odd years.
+3(3-0) RB: (FCE 880) or 6 credits of FCE 902.
+R: Open only to graduate students in the Department of Family and Child Ecology.
+SA: FCE 980B

+Methodological issues.
+Research design, measurement, and analysis appropriate for assessing effectiveness of family therapy.
 Development of a family therapy research proposal.

+990 Doctoral Independent Study

+Fall, Spring, Summer.
+1 to 5 credits.
+A student may earn a maximum of 9 credits in all enrollments for this course.
+R: Open to doctoral students in the Department of Family and Child Ecology or approval of department.

+Individual study of selected topics with faculty guidance.

+993 Internship

-993 Internship Fall, Spring, Summer.
+Fall, Spring, Summer.
 1 to 9 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
-R: Open only to Family and Child Ecology graduate students.
+R: Open to graduate students in the Department of Family and Child Ecology.
 Approval of department.

 Supervised practicum, or internship.

-994 Sex Therapy Spring of even years.
-3(3-0) RB: (FCE 445) R: Open only to graduate students in the Marriage and Family Therapy emphasis of Family and Child Ecology.
+994 Sex Therapy

+Spring of even years.
+3(3-0) RB: FCE 445 R: Open only to graduate students in the Department of Family and Child Ecology.
 Approval of department.
-SA: FCE 991A Major models of sex therapy utilized in marriage and family therapy.
+SA: FCE 991A

+Major models of sex therapy utilized in marriage and family therapy.
 Etiology and treatment of major sexual dysfunctions.

-995 Marriage and Family Therapy Supervision Spring of odd years.
-3(2-3) R: Open only to graduate students in the Marriage and Family Therapy emphasis of Family and Child Ecology.
+995 Marriage and Family Therapy

+Supervision Spring of odd years.
+3(2-3) R: Open only to graduate students in the Department of Family and Child Ecology.
 Approval of department.
+SA: FCE 991B

-SA: FCF.
-991R Models of marriage and family therapy and related supervision principles.
+Models of marriage and family therapy and related supervision principles.
 Development of perceptual, cognitive, and executive supervisory skills.
-Ethical, legal, educational issues.
-999 Doctoral Dissertation Research Fall, Spring, Summer.
+Ethical, legal, and educational issues.

+999 Doctoral Dissertation Research

+Fall, Spring, Summer.
 1 to 24 credits.
 A student may earn a maximum of 99 credits in all enrollments for this course.
 R: Open only to doctoral students in the Department of Family and Child Ecology.

 Doctoral dissertation research.